Quansight-Labs/quansight-labs-site/posts/2022/02/making-gpus-accessible-to-pydata-ecosystem-via-array-api.md

 Here we will talk about about the performance of spectral clustering on GPU vs CPU

 We ran this on AMD as well as NVIDIA GPUs and here is a plot of the performance.
+The x-axis of the plot is the image dimension, i.e the dimension of the original image after rescaling it to a certain proportion, for this demo rescaled the image to 0.1, 0.2, 0.4, 0.6, 0.8 and 1x.

 #### On AMD GPU: